-Walker isn’t an overwhelming size threat to the level that Isaiah Spiller is, but he still passes the required threshold for density.
-Walker is 5’10”, 210 pounds, and has a frame that’s put together well.
+Walker isn’t an overwhelming size threat to the level that other running backs are, but he still passes the required threshold for density.
+Walker is 5’9 1/4″, 211 pounds, and has a frame that’s put together well.
 Within that frame, Walker has a lot of valuable traits, but his athleticism is what stands out both in space and in congestion.

-Walker might not be an elite athlete, but he has a few very proficient athletic traits.
+As his 4.38 speed shows, Walker has dynamic ability that he can channel early in reps.
 The Michigan State RB is spry and explosive with his initial cuts in the backfield.
 He can divert course with suddenness.
 He gears up quickly after cuts and attacks open space with decisiveness.

 Going further, Walker has loose hips, and they enable him to stack cuts and evasive maneuvers.
 He also has great lateral agility, which he’s shown more than once when evading surging defenders in the backfield.
-Furthermore, Walker has solid speed in open space.
-He stretches the boundary and makes use of open lanes once he reaches them.
+Furthermore, Walker has excellent speed in open space.
+He stretches the boundary and capitalizes on open lanes when he has them.